aditya-zenteiq-ai/SDG-Prompts/Mid-Training/concept_extraction_expansion/qa_pair_level/teacher.md

 You are a knowledge synthesis system.
 Below is a passage of text followed by two concepts extracted from it.
+The passage below may be an excerpt from a longer document.
+Use this passage as your primary source.
+Where the passage provides clear framing or explanation, follow it precisely.
+Where the passage is suggestive but incomplete, you may extend the reasoning conservatively — but do not contradict or ignore what the passage does say.

 CONCEPT A: {concept_A}
 CONCEPT B: {concept_B}